Jean Louis Armand de Quatrefages de Bréau: Evolution

 Quatrefages was critical of Charles Darwin's theories but was not anti-evolution.
 From 1859 he corresponded with Darwin regularly and although they disagreed with each other they stayed on friendly terms.
-Quatrefages authored Charles Darwin et ses précurseurs francais (1870), which contained criticism of Darwinism.
+Quatrefages authored Charles Darwin et ses précurseurs français (1870), which contained criticism of Darwinism.
 On receiving the book, Darwin in a letter to Quatrefages commented that "many of your strictures are severe enough, but all are given with perfect courtesy & fairness.
 I can truly say I would rather be criticised by you in this manner than praised by many others."

 In 1870, Quatrefages and Henri Milne-Edwards nominated Darwin for election as a corresponding member of the French Academy of Sciences in the section of Anatomy and Zoology.
 This was met with strong opposition from Émile Blanchard, Charles-Philippe Robin and others.
 Darwin lost the election by a narrow margin.

 In his book L'Espèce humaine (translated The Human Species, 1879) he disputed the role of natural selection in evolution.
 Quatrefages proposed that natural "elimination" would have been a more exact term as natural selection does not create new species.

 Quatrefages was a strict monogenist and was an opponent of polygenism.